geoffreylitt/convivial-paper/paper.md

 In the future, we might be able to integrate web scraping tools to help create more reliable site adapters for Wildcard with less work, and to open up adapter creation to end users.
 Sifter was built on top of the Piggy Bank scraping library, suggesting precisely this type of architecture where web scraping tools are used to support interactive page modification.

-# Limitations and future work
+# Future work

-Wildcard is still in early development; there are still many limitations to resolve and open questions to explore.
+Our prototype of Wildcard is still in early development; there are still many limitations to resolve and open questions to explore.

 The most important question is whether the combination of features provided by Wildcard can be combined in enough useful ways to make the system worth using in practice.
 While initial demos are promising, we need to develop more site adapters and use cases to more fully assess this question.
 We plan to continue privately testing the system with our own needs, and to eventually deploy the tool publicly, once the API is stable enough and can support a critical mass of sites and use cases.
 We also plan to run usability studies to evaluate and improve the design of the tool.